Price: $23.00 direct from the winery

 Fresh and fragrant, with snappy black cherry and wild berry fruit that offers a hint of jam.
 Focused and persistent, with fine-grained tannins, and a whiff of blueberry on the finish adding to the complexity.
 Drink now through 2008.
 James Laube, Wine Spectator, April 30, 2004.

 Sidebar!
 Needing to successfully redesign the outdated look with my own page.
-Ideas regarding the sweet look of http://www.bridgetennisclub.co.uk?
-Honestly a tip-top tennis centre in Bridge if, perhaps wanted within the whole OTH area.
+Ideas regarding the sweet look of https://www.skycards.eu?
+Honestly a sky digibox card supplier if, perhaps wanted within the whole OTH area.
 Offer an opinion.
 Thx!

 What I Think: